 - the appearance of cancer cells

-A doctor will consider all of these factors in addition to the person’s age, general health, and personal preferences when recommending treatment options.
+A doctor will consider all of these factors as well as the person’s age, general health, and personal preferences when recommending treatment options.